cecsun/project-exam-2/README.md

 * Planned and managed a full project using Trello

-* Designed UI and UX prototypes in Figma
+* Created style guide and prototype in Figma

 * Used React for component-based front-end development